robertjlooby/ff-stats/README.md

 # ff-stats

-# Output a new csv for classic with the players projected scores
+# Output a new csv with the player's projected scores

-`stack exec fetch-classic-projections -- --file /path/to/csv --out /path/to/new-csv --week 2`
+`stack exec fetch-projections -- --file /path/to/csv --out /path/to/new-csv --week 2`

-# Get the best classic lineup (from a csv that has projections)
+# Get the best lineups (from a csv that has projections)

-`stack exec best-classic -- --file /path/to/csv --pool 100 --salary 50000 --count 5`
+`stack exec best-teams -- --file /path/to/csv --pool 100 --salary 50000 --count 5`